Quantum Invariants of Links and 3-Manifolds with Boundary defined via Virtual Links: Introduction

-Our invariants give new invariants of classical links in the 3-sphere in the following sense: Consider a link $L$ in $S^3$ of two components.
+Our new invariants, surface link quantum invariants, give new invariants of classical links in the 3-sphere in the following sense: Consider a link $L$ in $S^3$ of two components.
 The complement of a tubular neighborhood of $L$ is a manifold whose boundary consists in two copies of a torus.
 Our invariants apply to this case of bounded manifold and give new invariants of the given link of two components.
-We apply it and also obtain an invariant of 1-component links.
+We apply it and also obtain invariants of 1-component links.
 See \S\ref{secApp}.
 In this way, the theory of virtual links is used to construct new invariants of classical links in the 3-sphere.\\